 Bay City is a medium-sized city located in the state of Michigan.
 With a population of 33,917 people and 18 constituent neighborhoods, Bay City is the 38th largest community in Michigan.
 Bay City has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-The citizens of Bay City are slightly less educated than the national average of 21.84% for the average city or town: 16.21% of adults in Bay City have a bachelor's degree or advanced degree
+The percentage of adults in Bay City with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.25% of adults in Bay City have a bachelor's degree or advanced degree.

-The per capita income in Bay City in 2010 was $19,616, which is lower middle income relative to Michigan and the nation.
-This equates to an annual income of $78,464 for a family of four.
-However, Bay City contains both very wealthy and poor people as well.
+The per capita income in Bay City in 2010 was $20,020, which is lower middle income relative to Michigan and the nation.
+This equates to an annual income of $80,080 for a family of four.

 The most common language spoken in Bay City is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Polish.